 Warm Line for Supportive Conversation: Sierra County Wellness Center is opening up its Warm Line for Supportive Conversation.
 Need to talk with someone or find accurate information about COVID-19?
 Peer Support is available to provide supportive conversation via the telephone.
 Supportive conversation is talking about what brings you joy and challenges you may be facing during your day.
 It is talking about fears or unknowns around COVID-19 and learning about resources that are available to community members.
 It is not for medical advice or counseling services.
 To access the Warm Line for Supportive Conversation, call 530-993-6728 from 9:00 a.m. to noon and 12:30 p.m. to 4:00 p.m.
 Monday through Friday.

-Board of Supervisors: Board meetings will be closed to the public until further notice.
+Board of Supervisors: Board meetings will continue to be closed to the public until further notice.
 Public participation is encouraged through email at firstname.lastname@example.org, or by phone (information included on the agenda).

-Real Estate Recordings: All real estate recordings must be submitted by mail to the Sierra County Clerk-Recorder at P.O.
+As part of our re-opening plan, effective immediately, the Sierra County Clerk-Recorder’s Office is now providing public counter services to walk-in-customers by appointment ONLY.
+Requests must be made by phone at 530-289-3295 or by email at email@example.com.
+We strongly encourage members of the public to continue conducting business by email, mail at P.O.
 Drawer D, Downieville, CA 95936 or by utilizing the drop box located on the front porch of the courthouse at 100 Courthouse Square, Downieville, CA. The drop box will be available Monday through Friday, 9:00 a.m. to 4:00 p.m.